KDM4

 KDM4 is a family of histone demethylases that govern gene control by removing methyl groups from histones, and thereby regulating the accessibility of DNA to transcription factors.
 This can influence which genes are turned on or off as well a their level of expression.

-The KDM4 family consists of four main isoforms (KDM4 A, B, C, and D).
-Functional redundancy and cross-activity has been observed across the KDM4 isoforms, therefore, inhibition of one isoform has been shown to to be ineffective.
+The KDM4 family consists of four major isoforms (KDM4 A, B, C, and D).
+Functional redundancy and cross-activity has been observed across these isoforms, therefore, inhibition of one has been shown to to be ineffective.
 Pan-inhibition targeting multiple or all KDM4 isoforms is required to fully suppress KDM4 function.
+Tachyon’s TACH101 is the only pan-KDM4 inhibitor that is in clinical development.
+A multicenter Phase 1 study of TACH101 for the treatment of advanced or metastatic cancers is currently underway (NCT05076552).